John Hurrell – 18 October, 2018

 When I first saw them I thought they might be mnemonic, working as memory aids for language content, as described by Frances Yates in her famous book, The Art of Memory.
 In it Yates writes about ancient Greek speechmakers who used mental pictures of a building they methodically walked through.
 In their imagination they placed an evocative object on a central table in each room that started them onto the next section.

 Chan is a Cantonese New Zealander whose family come from Hong Kong.
 The different types of knot have specific traditional meanings such as ‘everlasting friendship.’
-They are not decorative, nor mnemonic, but a type of glyph—more like a word than a letter—that express goodwill to Aotearoa.
+They are not decorative, nor mnemonic, but a type of glyph—more like a word than a letter—that expresses goodwill to Aotearoa.
 They embody concepts of affection and loyalty.

 Olyvia Hong was born in Aotearoa to South Korean parents.
 She has a two part work: a platform hanging from the ceiling holding a young man wearing a colander/‘helicopter’ fan hat, and with a mirrored underside; and a room with about sixty plastic or ceramic dog figurines, with two images of a dog show announcement, printed onto sagging plastic.